Brachialgia: It’s A Real Pain In The Neck

-Simply put brachialgia is a medical term used to describe a type of arm pain caused by a compressed or “pinched nerve” in your neck.
-It is similar to the more commonly known condition of sciatica which causes leg pain from similar origins.
+Simply put brachialgia is a medical term used to describe a type of arm pain resulting from a compressed or “pinched nerve

 The terms sciatica and brachialgia are used to describe nerve pain in the leg and in the arm respectively.
-Characteristic words to describe nerve pain are “burning”, “gnawing”, “aching”, “shooting”, “electric shock.” and sadly this nerve pain does not respond very well to normal over the counter pain killers.
-Sciatica is pain caused as a result of pinching, pressure or damage to the sciatic nerve, which is the large nerve formed by a combination of smaller nerves which leave from the lumbar spine and the section of spine below that called the sacral spine.
-Brachialgia is the exact analogy of sciatica but it is pain felt in the shoulder, arms, and hands.
-It can start as high as the neck and sometimes the head, and many patients have severe pain in the region of the shoulder blade.
+Characteristically descriptive words used to label the feeling that nerve pain creates include “burning”, “gnawing”, “deep aching”, “shooting”, “electric shock…” Frustratingly for those suffering, nerve pain typically does not respond overly well to “normal” over the counter pain killers and frequently persists seemingly relentlessly for days or weeks.
+Sciatica is pain caused as a result of pinching, pressure or damage to the sciatic nerve, which is the large nerve formed by a combination of smaller nerves exiting the lumbar spine and the section of spine below that called the sacral spine.
+Brachialgia is the exact analogy of sciatica, however, refers to pain felt in the shoulder, arms, and hands.
+The associated pain of brachialgia can start as high as being felt in the neck (and sometimes the head) with many patients we see in our physio practice complaining of brachialgia type pain will have severe unremitting pain in the region of their shoulder blade.

-Your spine has bony tunnels that contain the spinal cord and the spinal nerves, when something happens that reduces the diameter of one of the tunnels the spinal cord or spinal nerves can become pinched.
-This pinching of the nerve what is referred to as neural compression and causes several symptoms.
+Your spine has bony tunnels that contain the spinal cord and the spinal nerves.
+Should something happen that reduces the diameter of one of these “tunnels” then the spinal cord, or spinal nerves may become “pinched”.
+This pinching of the nerve through a compromised tunnel is referred to as neural compression and has the potential to causes several different symptoms.

-Both sciatica and brachialgia are caused by damage to the spinal nerve roots generally inside the spine but occasionally just outside the spine.
-Brachialgia can be brought on by any of the conditions or a combination of the conditions listed below which can impact the size of the tunnels the nerves travel in.
-When the size of these tunnels is reduced, there is less room for the spinal nerves and/or spinal cord.
-As a result, pressure may be placed on these structures:
+Both sciatica and brachialgia can be caused by irritation or damage to the spinal nerve roots or the nerve sheath surrounding the nerve roots.
+Generally this irritation occurs “inside” the spine but occasionally comes from just outside the spine.
+Brachialgia can be brought on by any of the conditions, or combination of the conditions listed below.
+These conditions can all negatively impact the size of the tunnels the nerves travel in.
+When the size of these tunnels is reduced, there is effectively less room for the spinal nerves and/or spinal cord to coexist happily in the tunnel and as a result, pressure may be placed on the nerve sheath and or nerve root.
+Some common conditions include:

 • Spinal stenosis